Doo-wop: Baltimore

 The sexual innuendo in the Orioles' songs was less disguised than in the vocal group music of the swing era.
 Their stage choreography was also more sexually explicit, and their songs were simpler and more emotionally direct.
 This new approach to sex in their performances did not target the white teen audience at first—when the Orioles took the stage, they were appealing directly to a young black audience, with Sonny Til using his entire body to convey the emotion in the lyrics of their songs.
 He became a teen sex symbol for black girls, who reacted by screaming and throwing pieces of clothing onto the stage when he sang.
 Other young male vocalists of the era took note and adjusted their own acts accordingly.
 The Orioles were soon displaced by newer groups who imitated these pioneers as a model for success.

 The Swallows began in the late 1940s as a group of Baltimore teenagers calling themselves the Oakaleers.
 One of the members lived across the street from Sonny Til, who went on to lead the Orioles, and their success inspired the Oakaleers to rename themselves the Swallows.
 Their song "Will You Be Mine", released in 1951, reached number 9 on the US Billboard R&B chart.
 In 1952, the Swallows released "Beside You", their second national hit, which peaked at number 10 on the R&B chart.

 Some Baltimore doo-wop groups were connected with street gangs, and a few members were active in both scenes, such as Johnny Page of the Marylanders.
-As in all the major urban centers of the US, many of the teen gangs had their own street corner vocal groups in which they took great pride and which they supported fiercely.
-Competitive music and dance was a part of African American street culture, and with the success of some local groups, competition increased, leading to territorial rivalries among performers.
-Pennsylvania Avenue served as a boundary between East and West Baltimore, with the East producing the Swallows and the Cardinals and the Blentones, while the West was home to the Orioles and the Four Buddies.
+As in all the major urban centers of the US, many of the teen gangs had their own streetcorner vocal groups in which they took great pride and which they supported fiercely.
+Competitive music and dance was a part of African-American street culture, and with the success of some local groups, competition increased, leading to territorial rivalries among performers.
+Pennsylvania Avenue served as a boundary between East and West Baltimore, with the East producing the Swallows, the Cardinals, and the Blentones, while the West was home to the Orioles and the Four Buddies.

 Baltimore vocal groups gathered at neighborhood record stores, where they practiced the latest hits in hopes that the store owners' connections with record companies and distributors might land them an audition.
 A King Records talent scout discovered the Swallows as they were rehearsing in Goldstick's record store.
 Sam Azrael's Super Music Store and Shaw's shoeshine parlor were also favored hangouts for Baltimore vocal groups; Jerry Wexler and Ahmet Ertegun auditioned the Cardinals at Azrael's.
-Some groups cut demos at local studios and played them for recording producers, with the aim of getting signed to a record deal.
+Some groups cut demonstration tapes at local studios and played them for recording producers, with the aim of getting signed to a record deal.